rabbitinspace/abyss/README.md

 Each of the steps are optional and can be disabled/enabled in [`config.fish`](config.fish).

+## Bugs

+Right now GRUB is always targetings `x86_64-efi` systems which prevents installation on non x86-64 machines.
+This is a bug and will be fixed soonj.

 ## Usage

 - Boot from USB drive and install runtime dependencies.